ENG 5100 — Medieval Drama: Global Plays in Translation

 Every student is required to give two 10-minute presentations during term (if there are 7 or fewer students enrolled in the seminar, the presentations should be 15 minutes; if there are 8-12 students enrolled, the presentations should be 10 minutes; if there are more than 12 students enrolled, then I will reduce the number of presentations per student to one).
 Be prepared to field questions that your classmates and I may ask.

-The first of these presentations may happen at any point during our meetings in weeks 4 through 10; we can have up to three student presentations on any given day EXCEPT when we already have guest speakers scheduled (see below), when we’ll only have one student presentation.
-Just give me a week’s advance warning when you’re ready (I won’t allow more than three presentations per session, and prefer to have two, so I may ask you to delay a week).
+As long as you present one at some point during weeks 3 through 6, and the other at some point during weeks 8 through 11, it’s fine by me—just give me a week’s advance warning when you’re ready.
+We’ll be able to accommodate up to two presentations in any given class session (or three if truly necessary).
 Every presentation should involve a visual aid of some kind (slides, a handout, or something similar); include therein any long passages you will read, as well as clean citations for all sources you’ve consulted.
 You can choose any one of the following three prompts for your first presentation:

-Option 1: choose any academic article or chapter we’ve already been assigned (it doesn’t have to be one we were assigned on the day you present!) and present an informal (but well-prepared and well-organized) critique and analysis of that chapter.
+Option 1: choose any non-dramatic article, chapter, or editorial apparatus we’ve already been assigned (it doesn’t have to be one we were assigned on the day you present!) and present an informal (but well-prepared and well-organized) critique and analysis of that piece.
 Your aim is to provoke conversation; it will be your job, after your presentation, to moderate your fellow students’ discussion for about 20 further minutes.

 Option 2: choose any three-minute passage from a dramatic text or record we’ve already been assigned (it doesn’t have to be one we were assigned on the day you present), memorize it, and perform it as a dramatic piece (you can do so in the original early English, or in a light adaptation/translation).
 After that, offer us an informal (but well-prepared and well-organized) close reading and analysis of that passage.
 (You can also do analysis first, then performance).